TomasConari/Javascript-Practices/README.md

-These are some Exercises that I tried to solve while learning Javascript, not all of them are solved.
+Here are the basic concepts of Javascript and some exercises that I solved, not all of them are solved.

 My Links: